TwinLizzie/NGnoidTV/NGNUITY.md

 ### Why we still need to be Workaholics, not Slackers

 We view Work as a means to an end, not as a virtue in and of itself.
 Our true virtue is to live a happy life free from disease and hardship, and allow everybody else to achieve the same.
-But in order to get there, we need to work tirelessly - and [ruthelessly] - as none of this technology is going to build itself.
+But in order to get there, we need to work tirelessly - and [ruthlessly] - as none of this technology is going to build itself.
 There are real and tangible rewards waiting for us at the end of the battlefield, after all.

 As much as I consider myself a supporter of the Anti-work movement, I also have to accept that movements cannot succeed without a coherent ideology, and certainly not without a clear strategy and path forward.